Let's look at an example

 ]

-This diagram illustrates what happens when we run query get_transactions
+The following diagram illustrates the process when we run the query get_transactions

 entity book {